Five-Squared-Interactive/WebWideWorlds/docs/WorldSync.md

 - MQTT / WebSocket hybrid
 - Presence & transform updates
 - CRDT-style change buffering
-- Supports ghosting for low-bandwidth clients

 ## Integration

-- Used by WebVerse for real-time sync
+- Cna be used in Worlds for real-time sync
 - Works with VEML triggers and JavaScript APIs